JetBrains/kotlin/spec-docs/multi-declarations-in-parameters.md

 TODO
 - what is the Java name of this parameter: `(a, b): Pair<A, B>`?
+  - maybe `a_b`
-- make components available in decault parameter values
+- make components available in default parameter values
 - create locals for components, assign values (on nested decompositions, avoid calling smae component twice)
 - make sure that funciton expressions are inlined as well as lambda expressions